jonnypeace/VPN-gateway/README.md

 ~~~
 ip a
 ~~~
-Copy this ip or if you have a hostname you'd rather use, edit "HOSTNAMEorIPofGATEWAY"
+Replace "HOSTNAMEorIPofGATEWAY" with the IP above
 ~~~
 sed -i "s|Endpoint = MYDNS.ORMY.IP|Endpoint = HOSTNAMEorIPofGATEWAY|g" wireguardadduser.sh
 ~~~
-This will add your public key to the client config
+This will add your public key to the client config, no edit necessary
 ~~~
 sed -i "s|PublicKey = MYPUBKEY|PublicKey = $(cat publickey)|g" wireguardadduser.sh
 ~~~